 When Fitz Henry Lane left Gloucester in 1832 to work in Boston, he had the good fortune to find a job at Pendleton's Lithography, one of the nation's earliest lithographic shops and an early producer of lithographed city views.
-11 As Georgia Barnhill has recounted elsewhere in this catalogue, the technique of lithography was invented by German amateur printer Alois Senefelder in about 1798.
+As Georgia Barnhill has recounted elsewhere in this catalogue, the technique of lithography was invented by German amateur printer Alois Senefelder in about 1798.
 With the 1819 publication in London of Senefelder's text, A Complete Course of Lithography, the technique spread rapidly to America.
-12 Although initially the lithographic stones had to be imported from Germany, and the crayons had to be specially produced, lithography still offered a low-cost alternative to engraving and enabled production of longer print runs and larger sizes.
-13 By the 1830s most American urban centers had at least one lithographic printer; the industry then experienced explosive growth in the middle years of the nineteenth century.
-14 as membership certificates, the print market was filled with commercially printed and separately issued prints of city and town views.
+Although initially the lithographic stones had to be imported from Germany, and the crayons had to be specially produced, lithography still offered a low-cost alternative to engraving and enabled production of longer print runs and larger sizes.
+By the 1830s most American urban centers had at least one lithographic printer; the industry then experienced explosive growth in the middle years of the nineteenth century.

+Scholar John Reps, whose work is foundational to any study of the genre of city views, has described the way in which the growth of lithography and the production of the views were interrelated.
+Although the new low-cost printing alternative lent itself to such things as advertising, sheet-music covers, book illustrations, and documents such as membership certificates, the print market was filled with commercially printed and separately issued prints of city and town views.
 Reps has estimated that between 1825 and 1925 there were over five thousand individually printed city views of as many as twenty-four hundred different towns.
-15 This number records only lithographs and only those views published separately; it does not account for the lithographed city views that appeared in publications or printed ephemera such as broadsides or advertising.
+This number records only lithographs and only those views published separately; it does not account for the lithographed city views that appeared in publications or printed ephemera such as broadsides or advertising.
 Although Reps's research shows that the number is disproportionately weighted toward the latter part of the nineteenth century, the growth in the genre began in the 1830s.
-16 As the country grew, so too did Americans'appetite for views of their expanding country.
+As the country grew, so too did Americans'appetite for views of their expanding country.
 The parallel growth of nation and of views of the nation has given rise to the conventional understanding among historians that these lithographs were part of the visualization of nationhood.17